talal/ilm/template/main.typ

 and here is how the same `code` looks in Iosevka:
 #snip("Code snippet typeset in Iosevka font")

-In case both code snippets look the same, Iosevka is likely not installed on your computer.
+In the case that both code snippets look the same then it means that Iosevka is not installed on your computer.

 = Footer Demo
 == Subheading